numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 Initialization and Input to the Algorithm
 -----------------------------------------

 An algorithm can use the following input information from each problem.
-For initialization:
+At any time:

 *Input and output dimensions*
   as a defining interface to the problem, specifically: